elunna/nerfhack-changelog/README.md

 ### Comestibles
 * Port the Oily Corpses Patch (xnh)
-* Blessed food items are rotten much less often.
+* Blessed food items are rotten much less often
-* Eucalyptus leaves can never be rotten unless cursed.
+* Eucalyptus leaves can never be rotten unless cursed
-* Zapping eggs with cancellation sterilizes them (from HackEM).
+* Zapping eggs with cancellation sterilizes them (HackEM)
-* Cursed food items will no longer tame or pacify monsters.
+* Cursed food items will no longer tame or pacify monsters
-* Recolor royal jelly to magenta (Evil/xnh).
+* Recolor royal jelly to magenta (Evil/xnh)
 * Nutrition tweaks and messages for lembas and cram (Evil)
-* Bump up fried tin nutrition and add stale tins (xh).
+* Bump up fried tin nutrition and add stale tins (xnh)

 ### Potions and alchemy
 * Potions can shatter when dropped on cold floor (this shows up in Sokoban and in Gehennom)
+* Potions of acid are immune to being destroyed by freezing (xnh)
+* Potions of restore ability can be alchemized.
+* Potions of restore ability can be quaffed to cure wounded legs.
+* Potions of gain energy grant a lot more energy and get an alchemy recipe (xnh).
+* Potions of holy water can cure withering status.
-* Implement behavior for cursed potion of gain ability (xnh)
+* Cursed potions of gain ability now subtracts 1 point from a random status, adding it to a different status (xnh)
 * Cursed potions of gain level can be used in Sokoban to bypass a floor (xnh)
+* Blessed restore ability only restores a few levels (Evil)
 * Dipping an eroded item in restore ability repairs the erosion (xnh)
 * Dipping worn dragon scales into a potion of phasing works the same as reading a scroll of enchant armor.
 * Dipping in potions of reflection erodeproofs an item.
-* Potions of restore ability can be alchemized.
-* Quaffing potions of restore ability also cures wounded legs.
-* Acid potions are immune to being destroyed by freezing (xnh)
-* More potion breathing effects (xnh)
-* Thrown potions of hallucination confuse monsters (Evil)
-* Potion of paralysis lasts 3-24 turns on monsters and has less effect when diluted (Evil)
-* Withering can be cured by quaffing holy water.
-* Blessed restore ability only restores a few levels (Evil)
-* potions of gain energy grant a lot more energy and get an alchemy recipe (xnh).
-* Mixing oil with water always results in diluted oil.
 * Dipping water into any potion will simply dilute the other potion (SLASHEM)
 * Dipping into a cursed potion always causes an explosion (SLASHEM).
 * Dipping acid into toilets explodes and destroys the toilet.
 * Dipping a unicorn horn into a potion of acid will dissolve the horn, alchemizing it into a potion of healing.
 * Dipping scrolls of amnesia blanks non-water non-polymorph potions.
+* Mixing oil with water always results in diluted oil.
+* More potion breathing effects (xnh)
+* Thrown potions of hallucination confuse monsters (Evil)
+* Potion of paralysis lasts 3-24 turns on monsters and has less effect when diluted (Evil)
+* Withering can be cured by quaffing holy water.
 * Non-magical alchemy is less likely to result in an alchemical explosion (1 in 20 chance instead of 1 in 10)
 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.
 * Fizzy potions and booze can cause (loud) burps.